ACT website

 Finally, there is an important issue of equity about whether the Purple Line is above or below ground in Chevy Chase.
 This right of way, with its very attractive view, was purchased with everyone's tax money and belongs to all of our citizens.
 The future riders on the Purple Line are much more numerous than the future trail users (who are in turn more numerous than the current users of the unpaved interim trail).
 Surely, the many Purple Line riders have the same right to enjoy the beautiful Chevy Chase scenery on their way to work as the somewhat-fewer trail users and the very few neighbors.

 Some undergrounding of the Purple Line will be required to ensure good transit service for East Silver Spring.
-In these areas, there is no pre-existing rail right of way, and at some locations at-grade construction is not feasible due to steep slopes or will cause trains to be delayed in traffic.
-All light rail alternatives under consideration involve a mixture of at-grade and underground construction in East Silver Spring; ACT prefers the at-grade route on Wayne Avenue with a short tunnel section east of Sligo Creek.
+In these areas, there is no pre-existing rail right of way, and at some locations at-grade construction is not feasible due to steep slopes.
+ACT supports MTA's decision to run the Purple Line at-grade on Wayne Avenue with a short tunnel section east of Sligo Creek.